Lara Croft: Tomb Raider: Themes

 Director Simon West would comment a decade after its release that the creation of Lara Croft was influenced by a film market that "wasn't used to women leading summer blockbusters".
 This factor influenced his decision to cast Angelina Jolie who was not well known at the time, and not the studio's first choice (in contrast to Catherine Zeta-Jones, Ashley Judd, and Jennifer Lopez).
 West said that his decision to cast Jolie lay in the fact that "there hadn't been a female lead of an action-adventure film that had carried a film [by herself recently], and Angelina wasn't as big as some of the other actresses that were up for the part, who'd done bigger films and had a longer track record and bigger box-office grosses...
 Some of their [images] were safer than Angelina's, whose was quite dangerous.
 She had all sorts of thing written about her—some obviously not true.
 She was a young woman experimenting."

 While Lara Crofts box office totals were the highest for a female-led action film at the time, and the film inspired theme park rides and led to a sequel, West stated in 2018 that "at the time, the studio was incredibly nervous at what the outcome could have been.
 I'm surprised it's taken so long [for other female-fronted action stories to rise up], because I thought that two or three years after, there'd be 10 other movies like it cashing in on its success ...[b]ut it's amazing how things work so slowly.
 But finally The Hunger Games and Wonder Woman have caught up!"

 Franchise

 Sequel

-Jolie returned in the sequel Lara Croft: Tomb Raider – The Cradle of Life.
+Jolie returned in the 2003 sequel Lara Croft: Tomb Raider – The Cradle of Life.
 While it was viewed as a critical improvement over its predecessor, it did not repeat its financial success, grossing $160 million.

 Reboot

 GK Films first acquired the rights to reboot the film in 2011.
-In April 2016, MGM and GK Films announced a reboot of the film starring Alicia Vikander as Lara Croft with Roar Uthaug directing.
-It was released March 16, 2018.
+In April 2016, Metro-Goldwyn-Mayer and GK Films announced a reboot of the film starring Alicia Vikander as Lara Croft with Roar Uthaug directing.
+It was released March 16, 2018, by Warner Bros.
+Pictures.